Ruth Nussinov: Education

-Ruth Nussinov received her B.Sc in Microbiology from University of Washington in 1966, her M.Sc in biochemistry from Rutgers University in 1967.
+Ruth Nussinov received her BSc in microbiology from University of Washington in 1966, her MSc in biochemistry from Rutgers University in 1967.
 After an 8-year break to have 3 children, she went back to school in 1975, and received her Ph.D. in biochemistry from Rutgers University in 1977.
 Her thesis was titled Secondary structure analysis of nucleic acids.

 Career

 She was a postdoctoral fellow at the Weizmann Institute (1977-1980) and subsequently a visiting scientist at Berkeley and at Harvard.
 Nussinov was in the Computer Science Department of Tel Aviv University as a senior lecturer.
 She took a position in Tel Aviv University Medical School in 1984 as associate professor and was promoted to professor in 1990, where she is now Professor Emeritus.

 Her association with the NIH started in 1983, first with the National Institute of Child Health and Human Development and, since 1985, with the National Cancer Institute.
 Nussinov is a senior principal investigator in the Cancer Innovation Laboratory since 1985.
 She is also an adjunct professor in the Department of Chemistry and Biochemistry at University of Maryland since 2016.

 She is the editor in chief of the journal Current Opinion in Structural Biology and formerly of PLOS Computational Biology.
 She also served on the editorial boards of the journals Biophysical Journal, Physical Biology, Proteins, BMC Bioinformatics and the Journal of Biological Chemistry.